crizzy9/.dotfiles/README.md

 ZZ (Ctrl+ w + q) (:wq) (:x) - while in normal mode.
 Save and Exit ZQ (:q!) - while in normal mode.
 Exit without saving

+## noice - command line
-:Lsp + Tab - Use Tab to autocomplete in status line :jumps - view all jumps
+:Lsp + Tab - Use Tab to autocomplete in command line :jumps - view all jumps
 :tags - view all tags
 :e - update file to latest version when updated from elsewhere